-Property of this type is disappearing fast as Counties are pushed by environmental groups and State agencies to restrict
+Property of this type is disappearing fast as Counties are pushed by environmental groups, State agencies,

-and control uses of private property via Master Plans and County wide zoning.
+and control uses of private property via Master Plans and total County zoning.
 I encourage great care when dealing with

 these properties.
 We RVers are especially susceptible to unpleasant surprises as we are